paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-028-sanctions-with-respect-to-foreign-traffickers-of-illicit-synthetic-opioids.md

   (A) identifying the foreign persons that the President determines are foreign opioid traffickers;

-  (B) detailing progress the President has made in implementing this subchapter; and
+  (B) detailing progress the President has made in implementing this subchapter;

-  (C) providing an update on cooperative efforts with the governments of Mexico, the People’s Republic of China, and other countries of concern with respect to combating foreign opioid traffickers.
+  (C) providing an update on cooperative efforts with the governments of Mexico, the People’s Republic of China, and other countries of concern with respect to combating foreign opioid traffickers; and

+  (D) assessing whether any senior official of any anti-narcotics, regulatory, law enforcement, intelligence, or customs body of the People’s Republic of China—

+    (i) has directly or indirectly taken actions that have facilitated or advanced foreign opioid trafficking; and

+    (ii) should be identified as a foreign opioid trafficker.

 (2) **Identification of additional persons** — If, at any time after submitting a report required by paragraph (1) and before the submission of the next such report, the President determines that a foreign person not identified in the report is a foreign opioid trafficker, the President shall submit to the appropriate congressional committees and leadership an additional report containing the information required by paragraph (1) with respect to the foreign person.

+(3) **Prioritization**

+  (A) *Defined term* — In this paragraph, the term “person of the People’s Republic of China” means—

+    (i) an individual who is a citizen or national of the People’s Republic of China; or

+    (ii) an entity organized under the laws of the People’s Republic of China or otherwise subject to the jurisdiction of the Government of the People’s Republic of China.

+  (B) *In general* — In preparing the report required under paragraph (1), the President shall direct the Secretary of the Treasury to prioritize, to the greatest extent practicable, the identification of persons of the People’s Republic of China involved in the shipment of fentanyl, fentanyl analogues, fentanyl precursors, precursors for fentanyl analogues, pre-precursors for fentanyl and fentanyl analogues, and equipment for the manufacturing of fentanyl and fentanyl-laced counterfeit pills to Mexico or any other country that is involved in the production of fentanyl trafficked into the United States, including—

+    (i) any entity involved in the production of pharmaceuticals; and

+    (ii) any person that is acting on behalf of any such entity.

+  (C) *Termination of prioritization* — The President shall continue the prioritization required under subparagraph (B) until the President certifies to the appropriate congressional committees that the People’s Republic of China is no longer the primary source for the shipment of fentanyl, fentanyl analogues, fentanyl precursors, precursors for fentanyl analogues, pre-precursors for fentanyl and fentanyl analogues, and equipment for the manufacturing of fentanyl and fentanyl-laced counterfeit pills to Mexico or any other country that is involved in the production of fentanyl trafficked into the United States.

-(3) **Exclusion** — The President shall not be required to include in a report under paragraph (1) or (2) any persons with respect to which the United States has imposed sanctions before the date of the report under this subchapter or any other provision of law with respect to opioid trafficking.
+(4) **Exclusion** — The President shall not be required to include in a report under paragraph (1) or (2) any persons with respect to which the United States has imposed sanctions before the date of the report under this subchapter or any other provision of law with respect to opioid trafficking.

-(4) **Form of report**
+(5) **Form of report**

   (A) *In general* — Each report required by paragraph (1) or (2) shall be submitted in unclassified form but may include a classified annex.